SkelegonDK/manuelito/src/content/blog/100x-rubber-duck.md

 ## Next NEXT Level

 If you are still reading, thank you for hanging on!
 Now comes the real cadre of this article: **MCP servers**.
 [Model Context Protocol (MCP)](https://github.com/anthropic/mcp) was created by Anthropic as their open-source extension platform for agents.
 They provide tools to do specific tasks and interact with APIs effectively.
 Clines' new extension store has a curated list, and it also installs and tests the servers for you, to make sure that they are set up correctly.
 But you can find some resources on the MCP GitHub page.

-My favorites are here:
+### My favorites are here:

-- [Puppeteer](https://www.mcpservers.ai/servers/modelcontextprotocol/Puppeteer): for programmatic browser control
+- [Puppeteer](https://www.mcpservers.ai/servers/modelcontextprotocol/Puppeteer) - for programmatic browser control.
-- [Markdownify](https://github.com/zcaceres/markdownify-mcp): for turning page URLs into Markdown
+- [Markdownify](https://github.com/zcaceres/markdownify-mcp) - for turning page URLs into Markdown.
-- [Perplexity Search](https://www.perplexity.ai/): Perplexity's search and research capabilities are amazing.
+- [Perplexity Search](https://www.perplexity.ai/) - Perplexity's search and research capabilities are amazing.
-- [Software Planning](https://glama.ai/mcp/servers/a35c7qc7ie): Very good at keeping Clines in check and not letting go of weird tangents and too-big tasks.
+- [Software Planning](https://glama.ai/mcp/servers/a35c7qc7ie) - Very good at keeping Clines in check and not letting go of weird tangents and too-big tasks.
-- More to come, probably...
-Claude 3.7 just released!

 ## Conclusion